H’seven

 “Four and a half hours.”

-A scowl.
 “And I’m just hearing about it now?”

 “Tribal Police protocol doesn’t require continuous feed.
 This was captured during a global upload following the most recent sunfade and an algorithm that’s been running for—hell, I don’t know, so long it’s become canon—pushed these three records through CBP.
 The Assistant Commissioner handed it off to me thirty minutes ago.
 I allocated a drone to locate the vehicle’s transponder and acquire visual confirmation of the target before I contacted you.
 Who are they?”